 n.
-Prepare Clients That the Great Idea May Not Work Out as away Anticipated.
-Assets that are given decline may substantially in value, thus wasting the client's gift exemption.
+Prepare Clients That the Great Idea May Not Work Out as Anticipated.
+Assets that are given away may decline substantially in value, thus wasting the client's gift exemption.
 The other end of the unanticipated results spectrum is that the assets given away may increase so dramatically that the children acquire a degree of financial independence that the parents are not happy about later.

 Warn clients that tax returns get audited, and the IRS may contest transactions or values.
-Do not be too much of a onesided advocate for any of the estate planning strategies.
+Do not be too much of a one-sided advocate for any of the estate planning strategies.